What’s all the Fuss about Caviar?

 Since 1970, it is estimated that poaching has reduced the sturgeon population by 90%.

-We are genuinely proud and humbled that we were chosen to help pioneer this prestigious and unique patented process devised by Prof. Dr Angela Koehler of the Alfred Wegener Institute for Polar and Marine Research.
+We are genuinely humbled that we were chosen to help pioneer this prestigious and unique patented process devised by Prof. Dr Angela Koehler of the Alfred Wegener Institute for Polar and Marine Research.